ToxFAQsTM for Vinyl Acetate

 What is vinyl acetate?

-What happens to vinyl acetate when it enters the environment?
+What happens to vinyl acetate in the environment?

-How might I be exposed to vinyl acetate?
+How can I be exposed to vinyl acetate?

 How can vinyl acetate affect my health?

 Vinyl acetate can cause nose and throat irritation if you breathe low-to-moderate levels.